Hungary–Israel relations

 Hungary–Israel relations are the foreign relations between Hungary and Israel.
-Hungary has an embassy in Tel Aviv and 4 honorary consulates (in Eilat, Haifa, Jerusalem and Tel Aviv).
+Hungary has an embassy in Tel Aviv and four honorary consulates (in Eilat, Haifa, Jerusalem and Tel Aviv).
 Israel has an embassy in Budapest and an honorary consulate in Szeged.

 According to the Israeli Central Bureau for Statistics, There were 47,500 Jews living in Hungary in 2018.
 Both countries are full members of the Union for the Mediterranean.

 Both countries have stressed the increasing trade and tourism between one another and an estimated 30,000 Hungarian Jews emigrated to Israel in 1948.

 History

 20th century

 During the first half of the 20th century, many Hungarian Jews had been suffering from antisemitism.
 The Nazis killed 564,000 Hungarian Jews in 1944 – during the Holocaust.

 The diplomatic relations between Hungary and the State of Israel were officially established in 1949.
 Hungary opened a legation in Israel, along with other countries from the Eastern Bloc in 1952.
 Hungary severed its relations with Israel after the Six-day war, like many other countries from Eastern Europe, as a result of that, the Hungarian legation in Israel closed.

 In the late-1980s Mikhail Gorbachev started reforms of democratization in the USSR.
-The Hungarian leader János Kádár agreed with Gorbachev's reforms, and its country became closer to the western countries. the first unofficial ties between the countries started in September 1987, when Hungary and Israel opened non-resident interest offices for each other.
+The Hungarian leader János Kádár agreed with Gorbachev's reforms, and its country became closer to the western countries.
+The first unofficial ties between the countries started in September 1987, when Hungary and Israel opened non-resident interest offices for each other.
 The official diplomatic relations have fully restored in 1989.

+During the mass emigration of Soviet Jews in the late 1980s and early 1990s, Hungary played a critical transit role between the Soviet Union and Israel.
+With no direct flights permitted between Moscow and Tel Aviv until late 1991, Hungary emerged as a logistical bridge; between 1989 and 1991, more than 160,000 Soviet Jewish refugees traveled through Budapest on their way to Israel.
+This operation was supported by a joint agreement between Malév Hungarian Airlines and the Jewish Agency.
+Hungary’s involvement reflected its shift toward a pro-Western and human rights-oriented foreign policy, even as the country navigated internal democratic transition and external security threats tied to Middle Eastern tensions.